mnmartinelli/snakeify-my-matrix/README.md

 # snakeify-my-matrix
-an endlesss snake game that is customizeable and you can't die.
+an endless snake game with no game overs.

 # Requirements:
--python
+- Python
--pygame
+- Pygame